rtkwlf/bmx/docs/README.md

 bmx login
 ```

-This will prompt you for your Okta organization, username, password, and multi-factor authentication if necessary.
+This will prompt you for your Okta organization and credentials.
 When complete, you will be told the session duration.
-This can be useful when starting for the day, as depending on the duration granted by the SAML IAM roles.
+This can be useful when starting for the day, as depending on the duration granted by the SAML IAM roles it may exceed the traditional workday.

 You can consult [configuration](./config) to reduce the amount of inputs needed.